...

 Pair up with another business or a famous personality to make the campaign more successful with combined efforts.
 This can either be an ad, a joint event, or a product.
 Announce the partnership via email to make customers anticipate the Valentine’s Day specials.

-Brach’s candy conversation hearts is one of the Valentine’s Day symbols.
-This year the brand released its famous hearts with Friends quotes on them.
+Brach’s candy conversation hearts are one of the Valentine’s Day symbols.
+The brand even released its famous hearts with quotes from Friends on them.

 Brach’s candy hearts in collaboration with Friends TV series